POWNAL, Vt. -- It appears that initial steps to ease tensions between the Select Board and a town auditor have been made.

 Shields has had a number of contentious discussions with the Select Board and its Chairman Stephen Kauppi over payroll errors.
 Shields claims the errors add up to around $20,000 going back as far as 2009.
 The board has taken issue with Shields going to state officials with his information before presenting it to the board, and they have also not been happy about consultations with a labor lawyer.

-According to the board, The Bonadio Group, the outside auditing firm it uses for annual reports, has reported less than a 1 percent margin of error in the town’s record keeping, and that
+According to the board, The Bonadio Group, the outside auditing firm it uses for annual reports, has reported less than a 1 percent margin of error in the town’s record keeping, and that the Brattleboro labor attorney Timothy Copland has given the town the opinion that its practices are legal.

 Former Auditor Clint Hutchins has disagreed with Shields’ estimates, saying the errors he notes are common data entry mistakes and did not go above $3,000.
 He did not run for re-election this year.